Duke of York and Virginia Giuffre reach out-of-court settlement in civil claim

 In January, the duke’s lawyers submitted 11 reasons why the case against him should be dismissed, saying he demanded a trial by jury.

-Mr Boies, said his client and legal team were looking forward to “confronting” the royal about his “denials”.
+Mr Boies previously said his client and legal team were looking forward to “confronting” the royal about his “denials”.

 Representatives of the duke said they would not be commenting further than what was said in the documents submitted to the court.